-We’ve accumulated several adults over the last few years that deserve their own homes.
+We have a couple of adults that deserve their own homes.
 They are still with us for various reasons which are outlined in the descriptions below.
 The fee for each is $300, or if two go together, for a total of $500.
 All are up to date on vaccinations and vet care.

 Blue point Becky was the only surviving kitten in her litter in June, 2018.
 (One was full-term but stillborn and three others had stopped developing partway through gestation.)
 Her parents are Nina and Wills.
 She’s stayed with us in part to make sure she was perfectly healthy, which she is, and to make sure she outgrew her habit of play-biting and her strong objections to having her nails trimmed– she still hates having her nails trimmed but we get it done.
 As a tiny singleton kitten, she had to tolerate overgrooming by her devoted mom, which wore all the hair off around her neck.
 (It grew back.)
 We called her “Baby Kitty” for a long time, which eventually was shortened to “BK” and then to Becky.
 She’s small but very sturdy, with a kink near the end of her tail.
 She is quite independent, friendly, confident, fine around dogs, and gets along well with all the other cats in the household.